ome/omero-figure/_posts/2015-04-30-quality-figures-from-omero-figure.markdown

 Inkscape for figure layout.
 But much of his workflow can also be applied to OMERO.figure since it was designed with the same principals in mind.

-I highly reccomend you read the guide above, as it provides a lot of background information on how computers handle vector and raster data.
+I highly recommend you read the guide above, as it provides a lot of background information on how computers handle vector and raster data.
 The steps of Benjamin's guide that can be replicated in OMERO.figure are described below.